 So instead of spending 70,000 AA miles, it cost us 30,000 Avios.

 This exact deal is available using Avios from five east coast cities including NY, DC, Philadelphia, Charlotte and Miami.
-If you want to learn more, check out our new travel coaching video training series for a video on this sweet spot.

 For your reference, you can earn Avios from the British Airways credit card, Chase Ultimate Rewards transfers, Amex Membership rewards transfers, and Starwood Preferred Guest transfers making them some of the easiest points to stockpile.